SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Results

+Overall, the clear positive scaling trends across model families suggest that simulation ability is a capability that improves with scale.
+However, the log-linear nature of this relationship implies diminishing returns from scale alone, reinforcing the need for targeted approaches — such as distribution-preserving alignment (\S\ref{sec:response_plurality}) — to achieve substantial further gains.

-\paragraph{2) Test-Time Compute} To analyze the effects of increasing test-time compute on LLM simulation ability, we conduct two sets of experiments.
-We compare the performance of two distinct o4-mini checkpoints (`low` vs.\ `high`, which vary in the amount of reasoning efforts), and we assess Claude-3.7-Sonnet with and without a 4000-token reasoning budget.
-Additionally, we apply a zero-shot Chain-of-Thought (CoT) prompting strategy~\citep{10.5555/3600270.3602070} to GPT-4.1 and DeepSeek-V3-0324 (see Appendix~\ref{sec:implementation_details} for prompt details).
+\paragraph{2) Inference-Time Compute} To analyze the effects of increasing inference-time compute on LLM simulation ability, we conduct two sets of experiments.
+First, we compare the performance of two distinct o4-mini checkpoints (``low'' vs.\ ``high'', which vary in the amount of reasoning effort), as well as Claude-3.7-Sonnet without reasoning and with a 4000-token reasoning budget.
+Second, we apply a zero-shot Chain-of-Thought (CoT) prompting strategy~\citep{10.5555/3600270.3602070} to GPT-4.1 and DeepSeek-V3-0324 (see Appendix~\ref{sec:implementation_details} for prompt details).

-Our results suggest that \textbf{increasing test-time compute provides no meaningful benefit for LLM simulation ability.} The o4-mini model has a minor improvement (S score: 28.20 → 29.54), while Claude-3.7-Sonnet's performance slightly decreases (40.51 → 39.46).
-Similarly, applying CoT prompting leads to a small performance drop for GPT-4.1 (34.90 → 33.11) and a negligible change for DeepSeek-V3-0324 (33.14 → 33.16).
-This result aligns with a growing body of recent work showing that the benefits of test-time compute are highly task-dependent~\citep{liu2024mind, sprague2025to,gema2025inverse} and do not necessarily improve role-playing ability~\citep{feng-etal-2025-reasoning}.
-This may be because CoT enforces a mode of explicit, step-by-step reasoning that is well-documented to harm performance on tasks that rely on faster, more intuitive human heuristics~\cite{liu2024mind}.
+Our results suggest that, across the models tested, \textbf{increasing inference-time compute provides no meaningful benefit for LLM simulation ability.} The o4-mini model shows minor improvement (\textsc{SimBench} $S$ score: 27.77 → 28.99), while Claude-3.7-Sonnet's performance slightly decreases (40.80 → 39.46).
+Similarly, applying CoT prompting leads to a small performance drop for GPT-4.1 (34.55 → 33.11) and a negligible change for DeepSeek-V3-0324 (32.89 → 33.16).
+While our analysis covers a limited number of models, this result aligns with a growing body of recent work showing that inference-time compute benefits are highly task-dependent~\citep{liu2024mind, sprague2025to,gema2025inverse} and do not necessarily improve role-playing ability~\citep{feng-etal-2025-reasoning}.
+We hypothesize this is because CoT forces an overly rational deliberation that mismatches the often heuristic-driven nature of human responses in SimBench.